top of page

 July 2022

 We kicked off NAIDOC week at the NSW Country Championships.
-Piper said the Acknowledgment to Country & then spent the next two days as an offical.
+Piper said the Acknowledgment to Country & then spent the next two days as an official.
 Along with 14 other Indigenous kids Piper and her brother Lane swam in NAIDOC relays.
 Teams were named after water animals and derived from the Dharug Language - the traditional language of the Wann-gal People, on whose land competition took place.
-It was great to see NAIDOC week reconised at the event.
+It was great to see NAIDOC week recognised at the event.

 April 2019

-New Partnerships -Earlier this year we announced Bambigi received a grant from the NSW Government’s Water Safety Fund.
+Earlier this year we announced Bambigi received a grant from the NSW Government’s Water Safety Fund.
 We will be using this funding to get the Tirkandi Inaburra boys into water safety classes and the Wiradjuri Aboriginal Pre-school kids into swimming lessons.
 We are super excited to be partnering with these Aboriginal organisations.

 February 2019